archipelagoAI/.github/PULL_REQUEST_TEMPLATE.md

 ## Why?

-*Please include a rationale for the changes and the related issue, providing any relevant motivation and context.*
+*Please include a rationale for the changes and the related issue, providing any relevant motivation and context.
+Include screenshots or recordings if applicable.*

 *Please include a link to the Linear ticket(s), using the form `[magic word] + [ticket code]`, like so*: **closes ARCH-66, ARCH-67**